deadlyvipers/dojo_rules/introduction.md

-Hi, this is Jock Jiang
+Hi, this is Jock Jiang.
+My favor Code School path is JavaScript.